janekx21/bachelor-thesis/chapters/ba.typ

 other hand has the implication of constantly updating the state.
 The disadvantage, it's more likely to be bugged than an ad hoc query.

+Yannik Sander discussed the same problem in his work "Design and Implementation of the Language Server Protocol for the Nickel Language"@sanderDesignImplementationLanguage in Chapter 4.2.3 Code Analysis.
+He calles it lazy and eager analysis.

 = Analysis <analysis>
 #todo(inline: true)[TODO schreiben]
 #lorem(50)